uguisu-dev/uguisu/README.md

 ```

-The following command runs a basic example.
+The following command runs a project.
 A code check is performed before running the code.
 ```
-$ uguisu run ./examples/basic
+$ uguisu run ./your-project
 ```

 ## JavaScript API